SaberPawsNEW/SaberPawsNEW/README.md

 ## The short version

 I mostly vibecode in **C**, and I know the basics of **HTML5**.
+## Even more stats stuff
+more than a snake:
+add it here future me
 ## On GitHub

 <p align="center">